AIHelpsSoft/documentations/IntegrationWithAggregators.md

 The easiest way to allow the booking to Beauty Pro/Denta Pro from your site: just show our online module on your site page.

-You can see example module: https://beautyprosoftware.com/b/503953 (**TODO: get demo database from sales**)
+You can see the module https://beautyprosoftware.com/b/295974 as an example.

 Pros:
 + takes 5 minutes to implement
 + no setup work with AI Helps needed, you can do it by yourselves
-+ no additional agreements needed from salon/clinic
++ minimal efforts needed from salon/clinic

 Cons:
 - client select service, professional, free time inside the module, you can't make common services list for all salons/clinics in this way